vrpperez7/Mod-4-Project/README.md

 - Evening has a larger percentile of casual users

 Recommendations:
-- Although our registered amount is large, still shows opportunity to leverage our understanding of casual users, as we know evening hours compose of more casual users.
+- Although the number of registered users is large, there is still an opportunity to leverage our understanding of casual users, as we know evening hours compose of more casual users.

 ## Safety Concern
-Knowing that ride frequency is highest during peak hours, I looked more closely at wind speeds during those times and compared them to ride counts to see if there's a potential safety-related pattern.
+Knowing that ride frequency is highest during peak hours, I examined wind speeds during those times and compared them to ride counts to see if there's a potential safety-related concerns.

 ### Morning Histogram: </br>